Internal Revenue Service.Tax

 Check the preparer’s qualifications.
 All paid tax preparers are required to have a Preparer Tax Identification Number or PTIN.
 The IRS will soon offer a new Directory of Federal Tax Return Preparers with Credentials and Select Qualifications on IRS.gov.
 You will be able to use this tool to help you find a tax return preparer with the qualifications that you prefer.
-The Directory will be a searchable and sortable listing of certain preparers with a valid PTIN for 2015.
+The Directory will be a searchable and sortable listing of certain preparers with a valid PTIN.
 It will include the name, city, state and zip code of:

 Enrolled Retirement Plan Agents.

 Check the preparer’s history.
 You can check with the Better Business Bureau to find out if a preparer has a questionable history.
 Check for disciplinary actions and the license status for credentialed preparers.
 For CPAs, check with the State Board of Accountancy.
 For attorneys, check with the State Bar Association.
 For Enrolled Agents, go to IRS.gov and search for “verify enrolled agent status.”

 Ask about service fees.
 Avoid preparers who base their fee on a percentage of your refund or those who say they can get larger refunds than others can.
 Always make sure any refund due is sent to you or deposited into your bank account.
 You should not have your refund deposited into a preparer’s bank account.